Drawing Chrome

 });

 The painter is invoked once per buildDrawing call.
-Cache the returned maps yourself if you're projecting onto multiple faces and want them to share one underlying texture set.
+Cache the returned maps if multiple projections should share one texture set.

 Interfaces